Teacher Leadership | Graduate Studies | Fort Lewis College

 Graduate professor of education teaches students at Fort Lewis College

-A two-year program that develops competencies in technology, culturally responsive teaching, assessment, instructional coaching, differential instruction, and leadership.
+A two-year professional program that develops competencies in innovation, culturally responsive teaching, assessment, instructional coaching, differentiated instruction, and leadership.

 18 credits